inorbit-ai/edge-sdk-javascript-example/README.md

 Steps
 - Clone this repo
 - In the repo directory, run `npm install`
+- Go to console.inorbit.ai and get your API Key
-- Get your APP Key and set it as an environment variable
+- Set an environment variable `INORBIT_APP_KEY= <API KEY>`
 - Update your robotID (line 15) to a unique identifier
+- Update your robot name (line 29)
+- Run `node index.js`
+- Go to control.inorbit.ai, log in, and now you can see your robot InOrbit